tytydraco/yessleep/out/The_Swearing_Jar.md

 "Then I shall never fall for love," I answered jubilantly.
 "For love seems painful."

 Mother smiled and looked into my eyes, "If love is pain.
 Then come here let me hurt you," as she drew me close.
-That was the day that dad left.
+That afternoon, my father abandoned us.
 He had run off with his secretary while I was at school, taking anything that wasn't bolted down except for the twins and I. It was also the day that Mother started speaking into the cookie jar.

 It hadn't always started life as a cookie jar.
 I don't know what it had been before but I had a feeling that it was much older than it looked.
 The thing was made of thick clay that was fire burnt.
 Its belly was round and could have been a pot at one point.
 It was deep too, enough for a child's forearm to disappear beneath the rim.
 The pale orange lid didn't match at all, it seems to have been added later.
 The jar had sat above the shelf near the fridge so that the twins wouldn't be able to reach it.
 As they were always scraping the bottom for chocolate chip cookies, and according to Mother were beginning to resemble tiny cherubs.